Basking Ridge, New Jersey’s Most Famous Incident

 (about General Lee and the December 13th morning in Basking Ridge)

 As a captive, he gave Gen. William Howe a plan to defeat the Americans, but his treason was not discovered.
-In the end, General Lee was exchanged (May 9, 1778) back to the Continental Army for British Maj.
+Ultimately, General Lee was exchanged (May 9, 1778) back to the Continental Army for British Maj.
 General Richard Prescott and General Washington restored his command at Valley Forge.
 At the Battle of Monmouth, he received the rebuke of General Washington and subsequently was brought up on three charges, for which Lee requested a court martial.
-He lost the court martial and was officially dismissed.
+He lost the court martial and was officially dismissed from the Continental Army.

 “I desire most earnestly that I may not be buried in any church yard, or within a mile of any Presbyterian or Anabaptist meeting house; for since I reside in this country I have kept so much bad company when living, that I do not choose to continue it when dead.”